VelvetToroyashi/Silk/README.md

          "BotToken": ""
       }
       ```
-   - From there, just give set the `BotToken` key a value (your Discord Bot Token)
+   - From there, just give the `BotToken` key a value (your Discord Bot Token)
      - If you don't have your token off-hand, you can get it from the [Discord Developer Portal](https://discord.com/developers); Select your application once logged in, then select `Bot` in the menu, and you should be able to Reveal your token from there.

 #### **App Secrets**
-- The alternative, and more recommended (but still **NOT** suitable for `Production`) for managing the configuration file is using `User Secrets`
+- The alternative, and more recommended way (but still **NOT** suitable for `Production`) for managing the configuration file is using `User Secrets`

-- The great advantage of using User Secrets, is that the file is stored in a separate location from the project tree, and because of this, secrets also aren't checked into source control.
+- The advantage of using User Secrets, is that the file is stored in a separate location from the project tree.
+Because of this, those secrets aren't checked into source control.

 - The location of the `secrets.json` file is different between Operating Systems, but it's stored in a system-protected user profile folder on your computer.
    - **Windows**